prosyslab/DAFL-artifact/README.md

 Our artifact is composed of two parts: the Docker image and the framework to build and utilize it.
 The Docker image contains all the necessary tools and dependencies to run the fuzzing experiments.
-The framework, which holds this README file, is used to build the Docker image and orchestrate the fuzzing experiments.
+The framework, that holds this README file, is used to build the Docker image and orchestrate the fuzzing experiments.

 **Recommended**
 You can pull the pre-built Docker image from Dockerhub.